-As background, in 2001, the BOR conducted a benchmark study that included an assessment of the demographics of the System’s enrollment.
-That benchmark study identified extensive gaps in postsecondary attainment between African-American men and peer groups of African-American women and other student populations.
+AAMI was established in 2001 by the Board of Regents following a benchmark study that identified extensive gaps in postsecondary attainment between African-American men and peer groups of African-American women and other student populations.

 Over the years the program has evolved from a 3-campus qualitative and quantitative research study; to a 6-campus pilot program serving African-American male middle school, high school, and college students throughout Georgia; to a program co-located at Kennesaw State University focused on undergraduate students.